Thomas Wayne: Alleged double life

 During Batman R.I.P., it is alleged that Thomas Wayne and Martha Wayne were leading a double life, secretly partaking in criminal endeavors, drug abuse and orgies while presenting a façade of respectability to the outside world.
 The alleged evidence is revealed to be doctored in the aftermath of the storyline, however.

-Doctor Simon Hurt, head of the Black Glove and the mastermind behind Batman R.I.P., actually claims to be Thomas Wayne to both Bruce Wayne and Alfred Pennyworth.
+Doctor Simon Hurt, head of the Black Glove and the mastermind in Batman R.I.P., actually claims to be Thomas Wayne to both Bruce Wayne and Alfred Pennyworth.
 Although both of them rebuke him without hesitation, Hurt never explicitly drops the claim.

 In the ongoing follow-up series, Batman & Robin, it is suggested that some, if not all, of these allegations have begun to circulate around Gotham; Dick Grayson and Damian Wayne attend a high society function where a few party guests vaguely mention the existence of rumors surrounding the family, and Dick tries to tie Bruce's absence from the public eye with being occupied with clearing his family's reputation.
 Matters come to a head when Hurt returns to the city, claiming to be Thomas Wayne in order to take control of Wayne Manor and establish himself as the new Batman, but Grayson and Damian outsmart him.

 It is hinted at during the course of the Batman and Robin series that Simon Hurt's actual identity is Thomas Wayne, albeit one from the 17th century who was a 'black sheep' of the Wayne family and prolongs his life through occult rituals.
 The Return of Bruce Wayne miniseries and its fallout Bruce Wayne: The Road Home cements Hurt's status as the elder Thomas Wayne from the Puritan Ages, driven insane by his meeting with Barbatos, the Hyper-Adapter sent through time along with Bruce Wayne to ensure the effectiveness of Darkseid's "Omega Sanction".

 Other versions

 Batman: Castle of the Bat

-An alternate universe variant of Thomas Wayne appears in Batman: Castle of the Bat.
+An alternate universe version of Thomas Wayne appears in Batman: Castle of the Bat.
 This version was resurrected as a Frankenstein-like creature after Bruce Wayne discovered his disembodied, preserved brain.

 Batman: Dark Knight Dynasty

-An alternate universe variant of Thomas Wayne appears in Batman: Dark Knight Dynasty.
+An alternate universe version of Thomas Wayne appears in Batman: Dark Knight Dynasty.
 This version was killed by Vandal Savage.